hashcloak/Meson/docs/docs/docs.md

 ## Waiting for Katzenpost Epoch

 Due to how katzenpost is designed, when you join the mixnet you will have to wait for a new epoch to publish your node descriptor.
 An epoch right now is 10 minutes.
-While you wait for a new epoch you will see this message appear in the log files o your provider or mix node:
+While you wait for a new epoch you will see this message appear in the log files of your node.

 ```
 01:40:35.977 WARN pki: Authority rejected upload for epoch: 138107 (Conflict/Late)